Web3 Actions

 filters:

-# Transaction must be from the network with network ID 1 (mainnet)
+# Transaction must be from Ethereum mainnet

 - network: 1